krishna-creator/SE-Project---IntelliMeet/Black_box_Testing/README.md

 ## NOTE:
 #### Generic black-box testing can't be performed because the usecases require high computational power to execute.
-The following are the compulsory requirements to execute a generic Usecase 1 blackbox testing: client-server architecure, CUDA, NVIDIA GTX/RTX GPU, Intel <i7 9th gen processors.
+Also, as the application is not deployed, it will be difficult to perform black-box testing, because the server and client codes have to be executed simultaneously in-order to work properly.
+The following are the compulsory requirements to execute a generic Usecase 1 blackbox testing: 20+ dependencies, client-server architecure, CUDA, NVIDIA GTX/RTX GPU, Intel <i7 9th gen processors.

-## NOTE (Proves USE CASE 1):
+## NOTE (RECOMMENDED -- BLACK BOX TESTING PLAN (TC_001 and TC_002), USE CASE 1 proof):
 #### So to ease the process of blackbox testing in this case (consider TC_001 and TC_002), i.e for any user to execute the the functionality of UseCase 1, we have fragmented a piece of code in IntelliMeet, which considers already generated (PRE-BUILT) meeting notes and participant's attentiveness report to generate personalized meeting attention report.